dxps/istio_wasm_playground/xp3_istio_wasme_rust_hello_header/readme.md

 ### Deployment

 Steps:
-- `k delete envoyfilter,wasmplugin -n default --all`
+- `k delete wasmplugin -n default --all`
 - `k apply -f echoserver_wasmplugin.yaml`

 Note that the version (tag) in `echoserver_wasmplugin.yaml` file needs to be kept in sync with what's being built and pushed to Webassembly Hub.